Azalia, Michigan

 Azalia is an unincorporated community in Monroe County in the U.S. state of Michigan.
-The community is located within Milan Township.
-As an unincorporated community, Azalia has no legally defined boundaries or population statistics of its own but does have its own post office with the 48110 ZIP Code.
+The community is located within Milan Township just east of U.S. Route 23.

+As an unincorporated community, Azalia has no legally defined boundaries or population statistics of its own.
+Azalia does have its own post office box services using the 48110 ZIP Code, but the community no longer has its own physical post office building.